toddcf/code-snippets/git/git-essentials.md

 A repository is your entire project, consisting of all of its directories (folders), files, and all of the different branches (versions) of those files.

+There are "remote" and "local" repositories (see definitions farther down in this list).

 ### Branch